 Colleges seeking approval for courses to receive S-designation must follow the curricular submission guidelines for new courses.
-In addition, the dean or designee of each college shall submit the course proposal with a statement of purpose along with the following:
+After the course add is approved at the College level, the Chair or designee of the College Curriculum Committee shall submit the course proposal with a statement of purpose to Molly Sullivan (see below) along with the following:

 - S Designation Application: Should include both General Course Information and completed Demonstration of Standards.